MicrosoftDocs/power-platform/power-virtual-agents/environments-first-run-experience.md

 > ![Environment expiration notification](media/ennvironemnt_expiration_notification.png)

 > [!NOTE]
 > Note that there is a difference between an expiring environment and an expiring license.
 If your license is expiring, you will be able to extend it without losing any data.
-More information: [Learn more](sign-up-individual.md#trial-expiration).
+More information: [Sign up for a Power Virtual Agents trial](sign-up-individual.md#trial-expiration).

 ## Converting a trial environment to a production environment